 Internships for forensic science students

 We make sure you leave Hamline with work experience in the field of forensic science on your resume—and the opportunities are endless.
-Whether you want to explore a career in a crime lab, cybersecurity, law enforcement, analytical chemistry, or more, we have internship opportunities for you.
+Whether you want to explore a career in a crime lab, law enforcement, analytical chemistry, or more, we have internship opportunities for you.

 Past forensic science students' internships include:

 - Anoka County Sheriff's Office, investigations intern

 - Defense Forensic Science Center, research associate

 - Hennepin County Medical Examiner's Office, medical examiner intern